 Create with a specific user persona in mind

-Customize the experience to each of your personas
+Customize the experience for each of your personas

 Multiple users, many Jobs to be Done.
 Create different onboarding flows for different personas.
 An account admin might want to get straight into viewing usage, but a designer needs to know where they can add brand themes.
 Ask questions in your signup flow – then show the right users the right paths to “aha!”